 I’m always looking for ways to maximize the number of miles and points I can earn with every purchase I make.
 Besides using a credit card with the best multiple for that category, I’ll look to see if I can get extra miles by starting out at a shopping portal (For more information about shopping portals, check out our article on how to find out which one is best for each purchase).

-Last week, I was excited when I saw several posts and received an email advertising a limited time offer for bonus points for purchases from the Apple Store.
+I was excited when I received an email advertising a limited time offer for bonus points for purchases from the Apple Store.

 There were several things about this offer that immediately made me happy: